ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  *  @param stop    If true, stop will be generated after the transfer is done *
  *  @note If the current platform supports multimaster operation the peripheral
- *        will perform arbitration automatically when detects collision and
+ *        will perform arbitration automatically when detecting collisions and
  *        complete the transfer or return I2C_ERROR_ARBITRATION_LOST
  *        when loses arbitration.
  *